Atlanta, Illinois: Culture

+Atlanta's motto is "Welcoming the world with a smile".
+The city's water tower has had a smiley face on it since 2003, when it was painted at the request of alderwoman Billie Cheek.

 Media

 In May 1869, the Atlanta Argus was established by Albion Smith, to this point the second newspaper printed in Logan County.
-The newspaper ran alone until 1964, when it merged with the The Armington Helper of nearby Armington in Tazewell County.
+The newspaper ran alone until 1964, when it merged with The Armington Helper of nearby Armington in Tazewell County.
 The new Atlanta Argus and The Armington Helper ran until the paper was disbanded in 1983.

 The town is home to the WLCN radio station, which broadcasts in a country music format.

 Education

 Atlanta Public Schools are part of the Olympia Community Unit School District 16.
 Students attend Olympia High School.

 The town, along with the majority of Logan County, is located within the boundaries of the community college district of Heartland Community College in Normal.